jupyter/design/surveys/2015-notebook-ux/README.md

 # Jupyter Notebook UX Survey 2015

-The CSV file in this folder contains the results of a 16-question survey about the Jupyter Notebook user experience.
-The survey ran from December 21, 2015 until January 15, 2016.
+This folder contains the results of a 16-question survey about the Jupyter Notebook user experience.
+The survey ran on [SurveyGizmo](https://www.surveygizmo.com/) from December 21, 2015 until January 15, 2016.
 Posts on the [Project Jupyter Google Group](https://groups.google.com/forum/#!topic/jupyter/XCzJ02Rzj0Y), on the [Jupyter blog](http://blog.jupyter.org/2015/12/22/jupyter-notebook-user-experience-survey/), and from the [@ProjectJupyter Twitter account](https://twitter.com/ProjectJupyter/status/684096608166776832) were used to share the survey link and solicit responses.
 The following introductory text appeared on the first screen of the survey:

 > “The purpose of computing is insight, not numbers” ~ R. Hamming.